FusionAuth/fusionauth-import-scripts/README.md

-# fusionauth-import-scripts
+## FusionAuth Import Scripts

-FusionAuth Import scripts and examples
+We're building out import scripts for any and all third party Identity Providers.
+Feel free to submit a PR with your specific use of the Import API in whatever language you have.